funmicra/nextcloud-k8s/README.md

 ## Nextcloud on Kubernetes

 This repo contains the Kubernetes manifests needed to run Nextcloud and MariaDB.
-Persistent data is stored on an NFS server.
+Persistent data is stored on an NFS server. **Passwords have been changed of course**.

 **Storage**